1. Bit-Plane Decomposition of a Multi-Valued Image

 pictures.
 For example, if the image is an n-bit gray image, it is shown as,

-Ordinary image data is represented by a Pure Binary Code system (referred to as PBC which is commonly used in image processing).
+Ordinary image data is represented in digital number by a Pure Binary Code system (referred to as PBC which is commonly used in image processing).
 It is also possible to use other code systems such as Canonical Gray Code (CGC) .
 CGC is better than PBC for BPCS-Steganography.
 The mutual conversion between PBC and CGC is shown in another page.

 As far as the bit-planes